 1) It doesn’t have television reception.

 2) The internet is not unlimited.
 By this I mean, there is a data cap.
 If this worries you, we can discuss how the cap works and what it means as far as being online.
-Basically it only effects video streaming.
+Basically it means that video streaming is unavailable.

 I very much enjoy hosting and would enjoy hosting you!
 I just want all potential guests to be aware of the two technological disadvantages of my little spot of heaven.
 I hope to have the internet cap lifted but the electric company has been promising that it would happen for 4 years now.
 Every time I call they say, “We hope it will happen in the next 5 or 6 months.”